Selly Oak

-Selly Oak is an industrial and residential area in south-west Birmingham, England.
-The area gives its name to Selly Oak ward and includes the neighbourhoods of: Bournbrook, Selly Park, and Ten Acres.
-The adjoining wards of Edgbaston and Harborne are to the north of the Bourn Brook, which was the former county boundary, and to the south are Weoley, and Bournville.
+Selly Oak is a suburban area in south-west Birmingham, England, located approximately 5 mi from the city centre.
+Named after a prominent oak tree that once stood at a major crossroads, the area encompasses the neighbourhoods of Bournbrook, Selly Park, and Ten Acres.
+It is bordered by Edgbaston and Harborne to the north, and Weoley Castle and Bournville to the south.

-Formerly in Worcestershire, Selly Oak became part of Birmingham, and Warwickshire, in 1911.
-In 1974, Birmingham became part of the new West Midlands county.
+The area has a long history dating back to Domesday Book of 1086, when its name was recorded as Escelie.
+Originally part of Worcestershire, Selly Oak was incorporated into Birmingham and Warwickshire in 1911 under the Greater Birmingham Act.
+The suburb developed significantly during the Industrial Revolution, with industries including lime production, chemical works, and metal manufacturing, most notably the Birmingham Battery and Metal Company.

-A district committee serves the four wards of Selly Oak, Billesley, Bournville and Brandwood.
-The same wards form the Birmingham Selly Oak constituency, represented since 2024 by Alistair Carns (Labour).
-Selly Oak is connected to Birmingham by the Pershore Road (A441) and the Bristol Road (A38).
-The Worcester and Birmingham Canal and the Birmingham Cross-City Railway Line run across the Local District Centre.
+Today, Selly Oak forms part of the Birmingham Selly Oak parliamentary constituency, represented since 2024 by Alistair Carns (Labour).
+The area is well-connected to Birmingham city centre via the Bristol Road (A38) and Pershore Road (A441), and is served by Selly Oak railway station on the Cross-City Line.
+The Worcester and Birmingham Canal also runs through the district.
+Due to its proximity to the University of Birmingham, Selly Oak has a significant student population and serves as a major hub for university-related services and accommodation.

-The 2001 population census recorded 25,792 people living in Selly Oak, with a population density of 4,236 people per square kilometre, as compared with 3,649 per square kilometre for the entirety Birmingham.
-It had 15.9% of the population consisting of ethnic minorities compared with 29.6% for Birmingham in general.
-As the University of Birmingham is nearby, there are many students in the area.

 Toponymy

-Selly Oak is recorded in the Domesday Book as Escelie.
+Selly Oak is recorded in Domesday Book as Escelie.
 The name Selly is derived from variants of "scelf-lei" or shelf-meadow, that is, pasture land on a shelf or terrace of land, probably the glacial deposits formed after the creation and later dispersal of Lake Harrison during the Quaternary period.
 Another source for the name comes from the Old English 'sele' meaning a building, or a hall.

 History

 Prehistoric

 A small pit recorded in a service trench near Bournville Lane, Selly Oak produced the oldest pottery found in Birmingham so far.
 Twenty eight sherds, representing about five different vessels, in decorated Grooved Ware pottery of Late Neolithic date, were recovered.
 The Bronze Age pit found immediately adjacent to the site was also a highly important archaeological discovery, since prehistoric structures other than burnt mounds are extremely rare in Birmingham.
 Examples of finds in this area include:

-Bond Street Stone Axe (MBM859); Bourn Brook Burnt Mound (MBM2484); Bourn Brook Burnt Mounds (MBM359); California, Burnt Mound (MBM777); Falconhurst Road Barbed and Tanged Arrowhead (MBM1776); King’s Heath/Stirchley Brook Perforated Implement, axe hammer (MBM1793); Moor End Farm Burnt Mound (MBM778).
+Bond Street Stone Axe (MBM859); Bourn Brook Burnt Mound (MBM2484); Bourn Brook Burnt Mounds (MBM359); California, Burnt Mound (MBM777); Falconhurst Road Barbed and Tanged Arrowhead (MBM1776); King's Heath/Stirchley Brook Perforated Implement, axe hammer (MBM1793); Moor End Farm Burnt Mound (MBM778).
 Northfield Relief Road pit (MBM2455).
 Ridgacre Burnt Mound, near Moor Farm (MBM779); Selly Oak Flint Flake (MBM2219); Selly Park Recreation Ground Prehistoric Finds (MBM2002); Shenley Lane, Northfield flint scraper (MBM1801); Ten Acres Burnt Mound (MBM1584); Vicarage Farm Axe Hammer (MBM860).
 Weoley Park Road Neolithic Flint Scraper (MBM869).